githubnext/copilot-workspace-user-manual/creating-repos.md

 <img src="images/create-repo-from-template.png" width=400 alt="Create repository from template"><br>*Creating a repository from a template via Copilot Workspace*

 The task is based on the description of the software to create, plus the README of the template repo.
-You can also start this kind of task by creating a .
+You can also start this kind of task by creating a [new session](#using-new-session-on-the-dashboard).
 Once started a create repository task looks like this:

 <img src="images/repo-task-timeline-representation.png" width=600 alt="Repo task timeline representation"><br>*The task is labeled as “Repository”, and the “Template” panel indicates the template repo*